tobymao/sqlglot/posts/python_sql_engine.md

 * [Executing](#executing)

 ## Why?
 I started working on SQLGlot because of my work on the [experimentation and metrics platform](https://netflixtechblog.com/reimagining-experimentation-analysis-at-netflix-71356393af21) at Netflix, where I built tools that allowed data scientists to define and compute SQL-based metrics.
 Netflix relied on multiple engines to query data (Spark, Presto, and Druid), so my team built the metrics platform around [PyPika](https://github.com/kayak/pypika), a Python SQL query builder.
 This way, definitions could be reused across multiple engines.
 However, it became quickly apparent that writing python code to programatically generate SQL was challenging for data scientists, especially those with academic backgrounds, since they were mostly familiar with R and SQL.
-But at the time, the only Python SQL parser was [sqlparse]([https://github.com/andialbrecht/sqlparse), which is not actually a parser but a tokenizer, so having users write raw SQL into the platform wasn't really an option.
+At the time, the only Python SQL parser was [sqlparse]([https://github.com/andialbrecht/sqlparse), which is not actually a parser but a tokenizer, so having users write raw SQL into the platform wasn't really an option.
 Some time later, I randomly stumbled across [Crafting Interpreters](https://craftinginterpreters.com/) and realized that I could use it as a guide towards creating my own SQL parser/transpiler.

 Why did I do this?
 Isn't a Python SQL engine going to be extremely slow?